software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 <!-- TODO: tuleeko virhe? -->

-Once we have pulled the changes from GitHub, let's change the contents of the group member's file in the `documentation` folder and push these changes to GitHub similarly as we did before.
+Once we have pulled the changes from GitHub, let's change the contents of the team member's file in the `documentation` folder and push these changes to GitHub similarly as we did before.
 Once you have pushed the changes, check that changes are visible in GitHub like you did with your own branch.

 {: .important-title }

 > Exercise 3
 >
-> Pull _some other group member's_ branch from GitHub and make some changes for _their file_ in `documentation` folder.
+> Pull _some other team member's_ branch from GitHub and make some changes for _their file_ in `documentation` folder.
 Push these changes to GitHub.

 Once we have happy with the changes we have made in the branch, we should _merge_ it with the main branch.
 This basically means applying all the commits we have made for the branch to the main branch.
 For this we can use the `git merge` command.